oslabs-beta/dORM/README.md

 # What is **dORM**?

 **dORM** is an uber-lightweight SQL query builder for postgresQL and is currently being expanded into a full-fledged object-relational mapping (ORM) tool.
-Its purpose is to make your life easier when making SQL queries and let you write queries in familiar Javascript/Typescript syntax and dot notation. dORM runs in Deno, a secure runtime environment which supports Typescript out of the box and offers cloud-based package management among other great features.
+Its purpose is to make your life easier when making SQL queries and let you write queries in familiar Javascript/Typescript syntax and dot notation. **dORM** runs in Deno, a secure runtime environment which supports Typescript out of the box and offers cloud-based package management among other great features.

-You can chain our methods together, use `.then()` at the end of the query methods or simply await the results; you can even take advantage of Deno’s top-level await. dORM is promise-based and makes async database queries a breeze.
+You can chain our methods together, use `.then()` at the end of the query methods or simply await the results; you can even take advantage of Deno’s top-level await. **dORM** is promise-based and makes async database queries a breeze.
 It also handles creating the connection to the database server, using deno-postgres under the hood.

 # Quick Start up guide

-This guide will cover the basics of getting started with dORM.
-Later on we will explore some of dORM’S newest features related to object-relational mapping, but first let’s dive into some essential CRUD functionality with dORM’s query builder.
+This guide will cover the basics of getting started with **dORM**.
+Later on we will explore some of **dORM**’S newest features related to object-relational mapping, but first let’s dive into some essential CRUD functionality with **dORM**’s query builder.

 ## Query Builder